brevzin/cpp_proposals/xxxx_3way/compare-redundant.md

             /* ill-formed, defined as deleted */
     }

-That this, this is an extra library function that lets use three-way comparisons with types that haven't yet opted into this new language feature.
+That this, this is an extra library function that lets us use three-way comparisons with types that haven't yet opted into this new language feature.
 Since the typical case is that types won't have `<=>` implemented, we basically want to make sure that we use `compare_3way()` for the functionality that we need.
 In other words, the way we want to implement `<=>` for `optional<T>` and for `Y` is:

     :::cpp hl_lines="8,18,19"
     template <typename T>